 University of Missouri Extension business specialists provide assistance to business owners, existing and prospective, on topics associated with successfully starting and managing a small business.
 Assistance is provided for business licensing, planning, marketing, management, financing, etc. Business specialists provide one-on-one consultations, workshops, seminars, and referral to on-line or printed materials.
-Contact Jackie Rasmussen at email@example.com or by phone at 573-346-2644 to schedule an appointment or for answers to your questions on business development.
+Contact Chris Thompson, Associated Extension Professional, Business Development Specialist at ThompsonCV@missouri.edu or by phone at 573-634-2824 to schedule an appointment or for answers to your questions on business development.
+Chris Thompson is located in the Cole County office.

 Rasmussen wins NASBITE Presidents Award for Outstanding Service